algorithmica-org/algorithmica/content/english/hpc/profiling/mca.md

 First, it outputs general information about the loop and the hardware:

-- It "ran" the loop 100 times, executing 400 instructions in total in 108 cycles, which is the same as executing $\frac{400}{108} \approx 3.7$ instructions per cycle ("IPC") on average.
+- It "ran" the loop 100 times, executing 400 instructions in total in 108 cycles, which is the same as executing $\frac{400}{108} \approx 3.7$ [instructions per cycle](/hpc/complexity/hardware) on average (IPC).
-- The CPU is theoretically capable of executing up to 6 instructions per cycle ("dispatch width").
+- The CPU is theoretically capable of executing up to 6 instructions per cycle ([dispatch width](/hpc/architecture/layout)).
-- Each cycle in theory can be executed in 0.8 cycles on average ("block reciprocal throughput").
+- Each cycle in theory can be executed in 0.8 cycles on average ([block reciprocal throughput](/hpc/pipelining/tables)).
 - The "uOps" here are the micro-operations that CPU splits each instruction into (e. g. fused load-add is composed of two uOps).

 Then it proceeds to give information about each individual instruction: